Achievable logo

 Example colleges and CLT score ranges

 While not all universities currently accept the CLT, the list of colleges that do is steadily growing nationwide.
 Many colleges now recognize the CLT as part of their admissions process.
-Below are some of the leading CLT colleges, along with the typical score ranges they expect from prospective students:
+Below are some of the leading CLT colleges, along with the typical score ranges they expect from prospective students and scholarship information:

 Hillsdale College